TISUnion/Carpet-TIS-Addition/README.md

 Display the current status of tick warping, including starter, estimated remaining time etc.

 See [tickWarp logger](#tickWarp) for easier access

+## refresh

+### inventory

+`/refresh inventory`: Refresh your inventory
+`/refresh inventory <players>`: Refresh selected players' inventory.
+Requires permission level 2

+### chunk

+`/refresh chunk`: The same as `/refresh chunk current` `/refresh chunk current`: Refresh the current chunk you are in `/refresh chunk all`: Refresh all chunks within your view distance `/refresh chunk inrange <chebyshevDistance>`: Refresh all chunks within the given chebyshev distance `/refresh chunk at <chunkX> <chunkZ>`: Refresh the chunk at given position

+All chunk refresh operations only affect chunks within your view distance

+Multiple chunk refreshing creates lags on server's network thread due to packet compression, so there is an input thresholder for the command to prevent packet over-accumulation

 -----------